 Wahoo KICKR BIKE

-Uniquely, it pivots on its support to mimic climbs up to 20 per cent in gradient and descents down to 15 per cent, with a 13lb flywheel and an enhanced motor to simulate outdoor riding.
+Uniquely, it pivots on its support to mimic climbs of up to 20 per cent in gradient and descents down to 15 per cent, with a 5.89kg/13lb flywheel and an enhanced motor to simulate outdoor riding.

-Other features include the option to adjust crank length and saddle height, to mimic your regular riding position, and the ability to swap in your own preferred saddle and bars.
+Other features include the option to adjust crank length and saddle height to mimic your regular riding position.
+You can even swap in your own preferred saddle and bars.

-The shifters on the KICKR BIKE can also be set up to mirror your bike’s gear ratios and shifting style, whether it’s Shimano, SRAM or Campagnolo.
+The shifters on the KICKR BIKE can also be set up to mirror your bike’s gear ratios and shifting style, whether they're Shimano, SRAM or Campagnolo.

 Wahoo KICKR BIKE full specs